-Before sinking his teeth into the role of Hannibal Lecter in Silence of the Lambs (1992), Anthony Hopkins was better known for theatrical roles on stage.
-All that changed after playing the iconic cannibal in Jonathan Demme’s Silence of the Lambs (1991), for which Hopkins won the Best Actor Oscar in 1992.
-From the moment host Billy Crystal emerged in the Hannibal Lecter mask and greeted Hopkins in the crowd, to the four additional Oscars for Best Picture, Director, Actress and Adapted Screenplay to go alongside Hopkins’, the 1992 Academy Awards were basically an homage to Silence of the Lambs.
+Before sinking his teeth into the role of Hannibal Lecter, Anthony Hopkins was better known for theatrical roles on stage.
+All that changed after playing the iconic cannibal in Jonathan Demme’s The Silence of the Lambs (1991), for which Hopkins won the Best Actor Oscar in 1992.
+From the moment host Billy Crystal emerged in the Hannibal Lecter mask and greeted Hopkins in the crowd, to the four additional Oscars for Best Picture, Director, Actress and Adapted Screenplay to go alongside Hopkins’, the 1992 Academy Awards were basically an homage to The Silence of the Lambs.

 The character, who originally appeared in Thomas Harris’ books, has made it to the screen in many incarnations, including Michael Mann’s Manhunter (played by Brian Cox) and TV’s Hannibal (played with relish by Mads Mikkelsen), but Hannibal will always be Hopkins’ biggest role, having played the character in sequel Hannibal (2001) and prequel Red Dragon (2002).

 – Matt Millikan